Distribution Rules Determined by Fund Source Types

 10% Penalty QUESTION:

-You are talking about the 10% (ten) early distribution penalty, which only applies if you are under age 59 1/2 at time of solo 401k distribution.
+You are referring to the 10% (ten) early distribution penalty, which only applies if you are under age 59 1/2 at time of the solo 401k distribution.

 Distributions from Spouse Account QUESTION: